- Python 92%

 Then register uv run lunch-money-mcp with your MCP client.

 The server speaks streamable HTTP at /mcp on port 8080.
-Ingress, existing-secret
+Deployment notes are in

 License